Calm

 The wind blows against the surface of a lake and creates waves.
 Eventually, the wind subsides, and the lake returns to clearly reflecting the surrounding trees, mountains, and sky, like a mirror.
-In the same way, restless, agitated and fragmented thoughts create mental noise and emotional turbulence, which limits our ability to think clearly or perform at our best.
+In the same way, restless, agitated, and fragmented thoughts create mental noise and emotional turbulence, which limit our ability to think clearly or perform at our best.
 Rather than skilfully responding from a point of stability and balance, we end up layering noise on top of noise.
 Like raising your voice so you can be heard in a noisy restaurant.

 To have a proper conversation, we need to move away from the noise, towards a quieter place.

-To find the calm centre we first need to become aware that the mind is becoming restless and agitated or notice strong emotions arising in the body.
+To find the calm centre, we first need to become aware that the mind is becoming restless and agitated or notice strong emotions arising in the body.
 We can then bring our attention and awareness to the body and senses to ground ourselves in the present moment; seeing thoughts as just mental content and allowing movement in the mind to settle, like the particles in a snow-globe; letting go of holding onto any strong emotions in the body; allowing them to naturally release and dissolve in their own time while relaxing and releasing any physical tension; then using the sense of hearing to reach out to near and distant sounds, as we embrace a wider space within our awareness; resting in the space, stillness, and silence that contains everything.

 Suggested weekly practice

-- Begin the day with a sitting meditation practice, so you start from a point of calm that you can use as a resource and refuge throughout the day.
+• Begin the day with a sitting meditation practice, so you start from a point of calm that you can use as a resource and refuge throughout the day.

-- Remember to check in with yourself to feel what’s going on.
+• Remember to check in with yourself to feel what’s going on.
 If you feel agitated or restless, take a break, some deeper breaths, go outside and look at nature or the open sky for a few calm and peaceful minutes.

-- Try turning off the notifications from apps on your mobile phone to see if this increases your level of calm.
+• Try turning off the notifications from apps on your mobile phone to see if this increases your level of calm.

 Guidance